Why Would You Use An elearning Library?

 In order to guarantee the training provision you’re offering is of the highest quality, you will want to incorporate an elearning library.
 An elearning content library is a place where all digital files are stored in order to complete training and maximise learning outcomes.

-Read on to find out how an elearning library could revolutionise your organisations learning and training needs.
+Read on to find out how an elearning library could revolutionise your organisation’s learning and training needs.

 All media, audio, text and video files are kept in the elearning library.
 Files, documents and media can be accessed, read, downloaded and edited from this one central storage location.

-Elearning libraries contain course modules, courses in their entirety, pre-built courses and industry-specific courses.
 Courses are written by industry leaders and professionals so that individual organisations do not have to write the content themselves.
 High-quality materials are curated, such as gamification, quizzes, multimedia experiences.

 Collaborative software enables learners to communicate, share ideas and support one another.
-Basically, an elearning library serves the same purpose of a regular library and facilitates learners to interact without entering a class based setting.
+Basically, an elearning library serves the same purpose of a regular library and facilitates learners to interact without entering a class-based setting.

 This means training in your organisation must be an ongoing and continuous cycle.
 Here’s where an elearning content library comes into its own.
 Whether you know what you want, or you need support in determining your next steps, Real Projects can work with you to set the process of continuous learning in motion.

 A successful elearning content library motivates learners to acquire new skills, enhance their performance and adapt to industry trends on a continuous basis.
-If the learning materials are high quality and enjoyable to work through then intrinsic motivation is primed.
-And, if the promise of promotion and reward are on the table, then so will be extrinsic motivation.

 Knowledge Sharing and Collaboration